Arachdan/Custom-document-maker/README.md

 ### Installation

-Use the "Releases" tab and choose your wanted version.
+Use the *Releases* tab and choose your wanted version.

 Alternatively: